Diwan (school)

-Diwan (pronounced /br/; "seed" in Breton) is a federation of Breton-medium schools in Brittany.
+Diwan (/br/; "seed" in Breton) is a federation of Breton-medium schools in Brittany.

 Concept

 The Diwan concept, which allows children to learn French and Breton through language immersion, was inspired by the Gaelscoileanna movement in Ireland, the Ikastolak movement in the Basque Country, and the Mudiad Ysgolion Meithrin movement in Wales, the Calandreta in Occitania and La Bressola of Northern Catalonia.
 However, as Diwan educates up to the age of eighteen, it most resembles the Welsh-medium education of Wales.

 From ages two to six, Breton is the sole medium of instruction.
 At the age of seven and a half, French is introduced during two out of twenty-six school hours.
 When the pupils are ten, French (six hours out of twenty-three) is taught at the same level as Breton.
 This remains the same when they reach middle school but English and a choice of Spanish or German are taught in addition.